Little Sugar Creek Greenway

 Please also visit the Learn to Ride website.

-The 3rd installment of Charlotte’s wildly successful OpenStreets704 will be this Sunday, May 7th!
+The 3rd installment of Charlotte’s wildly successful OpenStreets704 was Sunday, May 7, 2017!

 This bicyclist and pedestrian focused event will “…open a length of city streets for an afternoon just for people!
 Taking cues from similar events around the country and the world, Open Streets 704 aims to build a better, healthier, connected community by encouraging Charlotte and Mecklenburg area residents to walk, bicycle, and experience the city together in a way that’s just not possible in a car.”

 Please click here, or the banner above for information on the route, times and activities for OpenStreets!